Belouis Some: 2019–24

 In 2019, Belouis Some performed at the '80s oriented Let's Rock summer festivals across the UK.

 In February 2023, producer Lee Rose with Belouis Some released a tech house version of "Imagination" on Deevu Records.

 In January 2024, it was announced that Belouis Some will join the Alarm and Jay Aston's Gene Loves Jezebel on the "Live Today Love Tomorrow" tour of North America in spring and summer 2024.
 In April, the tour was postponed due to Mike Peters' (the Alarm) sudden diagnosis of high grade lymphoma.
 Belouis Some played his first live show in over 30 years at the o2 Academy Islington London in November 2024, as a double bill with Gene Loves Jezebel.

 2025–present

-In February 2025, Some played a sellout gig at the Troubadour.
+In February 2025, Some played a headline gig at the Troubadour.
 Some later announced he would tour the US in April 2025 with Jay Aston's Gene Loves Jezebel on the Hit & Run Tour, playing his first US dates since 1988.

-Some will also join the Lost 80's Live 23rd anniversary US tour in the summer of 2025.
+Some joined the Lost 80's Live 23rd anniversary US tour in the summer of 2025.

+In December 2025 Belouis Some supported Trevor Horn at the o2 Shepherd's Bush Empire London.

+In the spring of 2026, Belouis Some toured the USA – with an additional stop in Toronto, Canada – on his first headlining tour since the 1980s.

 Personal life

-In 1996, Keighley acquired the lease to the historic Wellington Club Knightsbridge, London.
-The bar, restaurant and nightclub were thoroughly restored and refurbished opening in 1997.
-Keighley closed the club in 1998 and later passed the lease on.
+In 1996, Keighley acquired the lease to the historic Wellington Club, Knightsbridge, London.
+The bar, restaurant and nightclub were restored and refurbished, opening in 1997.
+Keighley closed the club in 1998 and later passed the lease to a new owner.